SubinBudhathoki58/Movie-Auth-Api/README.md

 A secure and scalable REST API for user authentication and management, built with **Spring Boot**.
 This project implements modern authentication practices, including **JWT tokens**, refresh token mechanisms, role-based access, and custom exception handling.

+## Features
+- User registration and login with secure password hashing.
+- Role-based access control using `UserRole` (Admin/User).
+- JSON Web Token (JWT) authentication and refresh tokens.
+- Custom exception handling for better error reporting.
+- Validation for user inputs and request payloads.
+- MySQL database integration for user data persistence.

-Take a Full look at how the features work through these screenshots:
+- Take a Full look at how the features work through these screenshots:

 JWT Auth and CRUD: https://lnkd.in/dbfiUttJ